-Accessible design and the quest for “objectively good” colors in charting
+Accessible design: the quest for colors

 A few weeks ago we introduced 12 new charting colors in Mixpanel, with some additional considerations for vision accessibility.
 In this post, I walk through our process for choosing these colors, and why it matters to your experience as a Mixpanel user.
 Let’s go!